Latest Updates

 33. Through which market data channel are these products available?

-Cryptocurrency options real-time market data is available on MDP Channel 327 and Cryptocurrency options historical data is available through CME DataMine.
+Cryptocurrency options real-time market data is available on MDP Channel 327 and Cryptocurrency options historical data is available through DataMine.

 Additionally, real-time market data for the underlying Reference Rates and Real-Time Indexes are available through MDP Channel 213.
-Reference Rate and Real-Time Index historical data is available through CME DataMine.
+Reference Rate and Real-Time Index historical data is available through DataMine.

 CME Group Cryptocurrency products